zeiss-digital-innovation/Saxonia-Campus-Angular/readme.md

 Run `yarn run proxy -- -e <your_env>` for serving the app and using it with a browser of your choice.

-## The following is copied from version 2.0 and should be changed:
+## TODO: The following is copied from version 2.0 and should be changed:

 ## Build distribution for environment